-A very close relationship has developed between the automotive design groups and the steel suppliers whereby steel industry personnel participate in the design of new vehicles in the activity known as EVI.
-Pre-competitive efforts are pursued through the AISI and the Auto/Steel Partnership, examples of subjects being forming, joining, fatigue, corrosion and tailored blanks.
+A very close relationship has developed between the automotive design groups and the steel suppliers whereby steel industry personnel participate in the design of new vehicles.
+Pre-competitive efforts are pursued through the AISI and the Auto/Steel Partnership.
+Examples of programs are formable ultra-high strength steels, hot press forming, and improved fatigue resistance.
 Individual companies provide support to a specific vehicle program using computer-aided services and extensive forming trial support.
 The end result is more reliable stamping performance and the optimum steel selection.